 Additional weight loss properties – There are other reasons why wakame is a good weight loss food aside from its fucoxanthin content.
 One hundred grams of raw wakame, for instance, provide us with only 45 calories, 9 grams of cholesterol, and a single gram of fat.
 Sadly, wakame contains almost no dietary fiber, which is unusual for a seaweed (arame, bladderwrack, and agar, for example, are comprised of between 20 and 40 percent fiber).

-Iodine – Due to ongoing soil depletion, sea vegetables have long overtaken land vegetables in the iodine department, and wakame is no exception.
+Rich in iodine – Due to ongoing soil depletion, sea vegetables have long overtaken land vegetables in the iodine department, and wakame is no exception.
 One hundred grams of it contains approximately 790 micrograms of this essential trace mineral, which regulates the thyroid (which, in turn, regulates the metabolism).
 Moreover, a 2003 study in Breast Cancer Research confirmed that iodine can inhibit, and even eliminate, mammary tumors.
 This fact might help to explain why breast cancer is rare in men and women in Japan, where seaweed is regularly incorporated into meals.

 Eicosapentaenoic acid – Wakame is one of the richest plant-based sources of eicosapentaenoic acid in the world.
 Between one and two tablespoons of wakame provides us with between 15 and 30 milligrams of this important omega-3 fatty acid, which is normally found in fish and can guard us from depression, anxiety, age-related memory issues, and even rheumatoid arthritis.